PythonRSAS/pythonrsas.github.io/_posts/2020-11-14-8-Timeseries-processing-2-shifting-and-rate-of-return.md

 Out: -0.03922797017842309
 ```
 ### Annual returns
 Annual return or percent change year over year is commonly used in all industries.
-The easiest is to use pct_change(freq='Y') or pct_change(freq='BY') function.
+The easiest is to use <span class="coding">pct_change(freq='Y')</span> or <span class="coding">pct_change(freq='BY')</span> function.
 You need to be careful to use the correct frequency otherwise the results will likely be incorrect.

-In Listing 1- 40, we compute and plot annual returns of S&P 500 since 1970.
-Because pct_change(freq='BY')  is only for full years, it will not work for the latest year to date.
+In example below, we compute and plot annual returns of S&P 500 since 1970.
+Because <span class="coding">pct_change(freq='BY')</span>  is only for full years, it will not work for the latest year to date.
 Although there are other ways of handling it, here we will use the year to date as if we had a full year.
-Thus, the annual return for 2020 is return_2020 = adj_close[-1]/adj_close.loc['2020-01-02']-1.
+Thus, the annual return for 2020 is <span class="coding">return_2020 = adj_close[-1]/adj_close.loc['2020-01-02']-1</span>.
 <div class="code-head"><span>code</span>Annual Returns.python</div>

 ```python